-Charging batteries is the most cost effective way to keep lights running, and fortunately with most people having access to computers, USB charging is a great way to do it.
-For example, the Knog Blinder lights plug straight into your computer and charges in a few hours.
-USB charging is ideal for commuters who can simply plug their lights in to charge throughout the day while they’re work.
+Charging batteries is the most cost effective way to keep bike lights running, and fortunately, USB charging is a great way to do it.
+USB charging is ideal for commuters who can simply plug their lights in, to charge throughout the day while they work.
 It’s worth noting that USB charging can take a while for big batteries, but for back-up lights it’s ideal.

 The best bike lights, and usually the most powerful mountain bike lights, sometimes have dedicated charger units that are able to quickly recharge batteries.
 With some batteries needing care while charging, to avoid damage, they’re often ‘smart’ chargers, which will trickle charge when the battery is nearly full, avoiding damage.
 It’s always worth reading charging advice when you purchase a new light, as damaged batteries can be expensive to replace.

 If your light isn’t rechargeable, it’ll be a case of replacing batteries.
 Smaller lights might use watch style round batteries, while slightly bigger ones may use AAA or AA batteries – you can, of course, buy rechargeable versions of these.

 When looking at rechargeable USB lights, the Knog Blinder lights is a good example of an ideal product, as they plug straight into your computer or USB plug and charge in just a few hours.